Onoto pens: Inter-war period

-powder blue (1925), Onoto ink pencils (1925), coloured plastic Onoto's (1928), Onoto desk sets (1929), visible-ink Onoto's (1935) and the fabulous Onoto Magnas (1937).
+powder blue (1925), Onoto ink pencils (1925), coloured plastic Onoto's (1928), Onoto desk sets (1929), visible-ink Onoto's (1935) and the Onoto Magnas (1937).
 This would be the successor to the over-sized Mammoth Onoto.
-With an impressive two-tone No 7 nib, the full-sized Magna was available in three distinct colours with either three narrow rolled gold bands or a single wide 14ct band, and soon got a reputation as being one of the best fountain pens ever made.
+With a two-tone No 7 nib, the full-sized Magna was available in three distinct colours with either three narrow rolled gold bands or a single wide 14ct band, and soon got a reputation as being one of the best fountain pens ever made.

 World War II

 On 11 September 1940, the De La Rue banknote printing works in London was gutted by fire during The Blitz.
 As a result of the damage, the printing works was moved to Strathendry.
 This ended much of the high-end artisan pen production in Scotland for the duration of the war.
 Along with banknotes, the factory also produced the first Supermarine Spitfire seats in laminated plastic along with munitions cases.

 Some pen production did continue in the early years of the war when a less expensive version of the Onoto minor was produced along with the Onoto Pelletink pen.
 Marketed as the new "active service" pen and costing 10s 6d. it had a transparent barrel and an integral magazine which held six pellets that could be dissolved in water to provide enough ink to last for a year or more.